 NSF Required Data Management Plan

-Beginning January 18, 2011, proposals submitted to NSF must include a supplementary document of no more than two pages labeled "Data Management Plan" (DMP) .
+Proposals submitted to NSF must include a supplementary document of no more than two pages labeled "Data Management Plan" (DMP).
 This supplementary document should describe how the proposal will conform to NSF policy on the dissemination and sharing of research results.
-Proposals that do not include a DMP will not be able to be submitted.
 For more information about this new requirement, please see the Grant Proposal Guide, Chapter II.C.2.j and the Data Management and Sharing Frequently Asked Questions(FAQs).
 Please note: the SBE Directorate has additional guidance for proposals submitted to SBE programs, please see Data Management for NSF SBE Directorate Proposals and Awards.
-Questions and/or suggestions about the DMP may be addressed to the following SBE organization contacts: BCS - Mark Weiss and Amber Story, SES - Rachel Croson.
+Questions should be addressed to John Yellen via e-mail (email@example.com).

 While the Archaeology Program does not sponsor or have an official arrangement with any data archive it would note that two organizations provide this service.